Dhara Online Store- 6 tips to stay safe while online shopping.

 Also, don’t forget about the No. 1 tip about shopping: If it seems too good to be true, it probably is.
 Avoid unbelievably hot “deals” from unknown merchants, such as someone selling an iPhone 8 for $200.

 Ignore emails or texts that claim to be from a retailer (or your bank or Internet Service Provider).
-These “phishing” attempts look legit. but it they ask you to confirm you’re financial or personal details on a website they’re fake.
-They’re trying to lure you to click a link in the email, which takes you to an authentic-looking website, and fool you into typing in information.
+These “phishing” attempts look legit. but if they ask you to confirm you’re financial or personal details on a website they’re fake.
+They’re trying to lure you to click a link in the email, which takes you to an authentic-looking website and fool you into typing in information.

 Watch out for fake shopping apps